latchset/custodia/API.md

  Attributes:
  - public-key-identifier: This is the kid of a key that must be known to the Custodia service.
-If opportunistic encription is desired, and the requesting client is authenticated in other ways a "jku"  header could be used instead, and a key fetched on the fly.
-This is not recommended for the gneral case and is not currently supported by the implementation.
+If opportunistic encryption is desired, and the requesting client is authenticated in other ways a "jku"  header could be used instead, and a key fetched on the fly.
+This is not recommended for the general case and is not currently supported by the implementation.
- - name-of-secret: this repeates the name of the secret embedded in the GET, This is used to prevent substitution attacks where a client is intercepted and its signed request is reused to request a different key.
+ - name-of-secret: this repeats the name of the secret embedded in the GET, This is used to prevent substitution attacks where a client is intercepted and its signed request is reused to request a different key.
- - unix-timestamp: used to limit replay attacks, indicated expiration time, and should be no further than 5 minutes in the future, with leway up to 10 minutes to account for clock skews
+ - unix-timestamp: used to limit replay attacks, indicated expiration time, and should be no further than 5 minutes in the future, with leeway up to 10 minutes to account for clock skews
  Additional claims may be present, for example a 'value'.